kb-dk/access-digital-objects/text-corpora.md

 dozens of work records and houndreds or thousands of text items.
 The records for works and text items import basic metadata and includes

-## API for our texts
+## Snippet APIs for our texts

-Most Snippet Server scripts support the following arguments
+There are several scripts in the Snippet Server.
+We concentrate on one, present.xq.
+Most of them works in a similar way, way with the following arguments.

 * doc -- the name of the document to be rendered or transformed
 * op, targetOp  -- is the operation to be performed upon the document doc, targetOp is the operation to be performed in links inside the service.
 Possible values of op and targetOp are